Skiathos: a brief travel guide

 What to eat in Skiathos

-In Skiathos, you can encounter every kind of cuisine from restaurants from all over the world.
-You should definitely try the fresh fish traditionally cooked and the local pies, like the herb pie.
-Other local products, that you should taste or purchase as a souvenir, are wine and liquors with nut and cherry taste, olives and honey.
+In Skiathos, you can encounter every kind of cuisine in restaurants from all over the world.
+You should definitely try the fresh fish, traditionally cooked, and the local pies, like the herb pie.
+Other local products, that you should taste or purchase as souvenirs, are wine and liqueurs with nut and cherry flavors, olives, and honey.
 For dessert, you will love the famous almond cakes, “amygdalota”, and spoon sweets that look like marmalades.

 Castle